wr7/vcat/README.md

 ## Currently implemented features
 ### Video features
-- Video concatenation (via `concat` function)
+- Concatenation (via `concat` function)
+- Audio support
 - A combination of lossless editing techniques and video caching allows for faster re-render times compared to other video editing software
-- Automatic transcoding, rescaling, padding, colorspace conversion, and framerate conversion
+- Automatic transcoding, rescaling, padding, colorspace conversion, and framerate conversion for video
+- Automatic transcoding and resampling for audio
 - Fixed and mixed framerate support

 ### Language features